 Form → Lead: capturing an enquiry

-The workflow begins when a client reaches out.
+The journey begins when a client reaches out.

 How it works: